LarsDenBakker/plugins/packages/node-resolve/README.md

 Specifies the properties to scan within a `package.json`, used to determine the bundle entry point.
 The order of property names is significant, as the first-found property is used as the resolved entry point.
 If the array contains `'browser'`, key/values specified in the `package.json` `browser` property will be used.

+If a package is using [package entrypoints](https://nodejs.org/api/esm.html#esm_packages) by specifying an `exports` field, that always takes priority over `mainFields`.

 ### `only`

 DEPRECATED: use "resolveOnly" instead